StefanJelner/risland.js/README.md

 - [throttle-debounce](https://github.com/niksy/throttle-debounce) - throttles method invocations by a given amount of milliseconds
 - [raf-throttle](https://github.com/wuct/raf-throttle) - throttles method invocations by request animation frame

-Feel free to check the package.json, if you want to take a further look into the used technologies.
+Feel free to check the `package.json`, if you want to take a further look into the used technologies.

 ---

 ## <a name="installation"></a> Installation

-After all these warnings, i hope the dear reader of this page is not too scared.
 It is time to get our hands dirty and dive into the code.

 The easiest scenario is to copy the file `dist/risland.iife.min.js` into your static project and add a `script` tag to the `head` or `body` of your HTML: